Who Is At Fault In A Lane-Changing Accident In Florida?

 - Cell phone records

-- Toxicology text results
+- Toxicology test results

 Our attorneys often work with accident reconstruction experts.
 These are trained, knowledgeable professionals who know how to piece together the different types of evidence from a crash, determine the factors which contributed to it and, ultimately, assess who was at fault.
 The expert’s conclusions can help us when seeking a settlement from the at-fault driver’s insurance company or, if necessary, the expert can testify on your behalf at trial.

-What Happens If You Share Fault in a Lane-Changing Accident?
+What Happens If You Share Fault In A Lane-Changing Accident?

 Since the early 1970s, Florida has followed a pure comparative fault system when it comes to personal injury claims, including car accidents.
 Under this system, you could still recover damages in a lawsuit against another driver after a lane-changing accident even if you were partially at fault for it.
 However, your damages would be reduced based on the percentage of fault assigned to you.
 For instance, if you were 60 percent at fault in a crash that resulted in $100,000 in damages, the most you could recover would be $40,000.

 Some states bar a person from recovering any compensation if his or her share of fault exceeds a certain amount.
-For instance, you could be barred from recovering damages in some states if your share of fault was 51 percent or greater.
+For instance, you could be barred from recovering damages in some states if your share of fault was 51% or greater.
 Florida is not one of those states.
 In Florida, you can recover at least some damages as long as you were not 100 percent at fault for a crash.

 So, for example, you may have been involved in a crash that another driver caused because the driver suddenly entered your lane directly in front of your car without checking mirrors or using a turn signal.
 However, if you had not been speeding at the time, you may have been able to avoid the collision.
 In this scenario, you could possibly be considered to be at least partially at fault.
 However, your fault would likely not lead to a total denial of compensation.

-Get Help from an Experienced Florida Car Accident Lawyer
+Get Help From An Experienced Florida Car Accident Lawyer